polterguy/polterguy.github.io/tutorials/auth-ldap/index.md

     services.AddControllers().AddNewtonsoftJson();

     /*
+     * This line of code must be added to make
+     * Windows authentication work.
+     */
+    services.AddAuthentication(IISDefaults.AuthenticationScheme);

+    /*
      * Initializing Magic.
      *
      * Notice, must be done AFTER you invoke "AddControllers".
      */
-    services.AddAuthentication(IISDefaults.AuthenticationScheme);
     services.AddMagic(Configuration);

     /*
      * Checking if SignalR is enabled, and if so, making sure we
      * add support for it.
      */
     if (Configuration["magic:sockets:url"] != null)
         services.AddSignalR();
 }